Hormel Foods Hosts Student Win - GuruFocus.com

-Hormel Foods team members commemorate MLK Day and Black History Month with an essay competition for elementary and middle school students from across the country

-AUSTIN, Minn., Feb.
-28, 2023 /PRNewswire/ -- Three winners of the 12th annual Hormel Foods MLK essay contest visited the company's World Headquarters today to read their winning essays to Hormel Foods team members.
-The students – Ava Pigrum from Sacramento, Calif., Andre Smith from Minneapolis, Minn., and Michael Htoo from Willmar, Minn. – claimed the top honors among hundreds of entries from 12 schools this year.
+AUSTIN, MN / ACCESSWIRE / February 28, 2023 / Three winners of the 12th annual Hormel Foods MLK essay contest visited the company's World Headquarters today to read their winning essays to Hormel Foods team members.
+The students - Ava Pigrum from Sacramento, Calif., Andre Smith from Minneapolis, Minn., and Michael Htoo from Willmar, Minn. - claimed the top honors among hundreds of entries from 12 schools this year.

 The Hormel Foods Black Leaders & Allies Advancing Cultural Knowledge (BLAACK) business resource group sponsors the essay competition for elementary and middle school students across the United States.
 Contestants are asked to write an essay with the theme, "What Dr. Martin Luther King Jr. Means to Me."